-Although various ideas existed as to who Jesus was, he himself knew His true identity.
-God blessed Peter by revealing to him this identity and allowed him to proclaim it to the other disciples.
+Although various ideas existed as to who the Lord was, he himself knew His true identity.
+The Father in heaven blessed Peter by revealing to him his Son's spiritual identity and allowed him to proclaim it to the other disciples.

 The Bible does not record any self-doubt Jesus may have had about His identity.
 His hesitation in the Garden of Gethsemane (Matthew 26:37 - 39), which concerned His temptation to want the cup of His sacrifice to pass by, was not about His identity or a kind of self-doubt.

 Since Christ was also a prophet, He had direct knowledge from the Father that humans never had.
 Therefore, given that knowledge, He did not need faith to know about him the way we do, since we never have had the kind of direct contact with the Father as He did before his incarnation (That is, before being put into the Virgin Mary's womb).

 Jesus certainly had no doubt regarding his identity as the Messiah when he testified before the Sanhedrin (Mark 14:60 - 62, see Daniel 7:13 for the Old Testament text he was alluding to).
 It was his statement regarding who is was that gave the Jewish religious leaders the excuse they needed to condemn him to death.
 It is problematic to think Christ would be uncertain about confessing His identity as the Messiah when such a statement would cost him the pain and suffering of the cross.

 There is one interesting section of the Bible that, upon closer inspection, offers quite strong (though possibly not perfect) evidence regarding how early in life Jesus understood he was the Son of God.
 This passage records that, at the age of twelve, the Lord knew who was his Father, was aware of His will regarding His plan for humans, and accepted that his divine origin required him to do certain things such as teaching others the truth (e.g. preaching the gospel).